Nicholas Building

 Repost from this day in 2017 :

 The #NicholasBuilding, #HarryNorris, 1926.
 Great example of #CommercialPalazzo as we call it, all #classical with #ionic #pilasters, a huge #cornice, cubic proportions (due to the #132ftheightlimit) and more great details at the base, all hidden by trees.
 A #verticallane, with artisans, artists, regtrade, specialist retailers, or maybe less so now that I hear they’ve put the rents up.
 Grey #faïence, a type of #terracotta, made to look like stone (but cheaper and easier !).
-Nicely sculpted #ioniccapitals and dcirstuon between the #attic windows. #steel framed windows.
+Nicely sculpted #ioniccapitals and decoration between the #attic windows.
+All steel framed windows.
 Huge cornice.

 Report from CBD News in April 2021 : Up to 50 per cent of rooms in the Nicholas Building in Swanston St are empty as a result of the pandemic, according to tenants keen to see the place full of creative energy again.